Congratulations! Maybe you have already made your first investment or are right on the verge of becoming a bona fide investor.

 This means you have identified and overcome any fears you had about investing.
 As you begin targeting new investment opportunities, you are likely to encounter a few new experiences.

-You may have already moved beyond some of these steps, and you may need to revisit a few of them along the way.
+You may have already moved beyond some of these steps and need to revisit a few of them along the way.
 As the market moves and your investment style changes, you may want a quick refresher involving some of these steps.

 What Do You Want to Know?